 Club sports are available for students interested in informal competition against other colleges.
-Club teams include outing club, paintball, rugby, sail training and mixed martial arts.
+Club teams include men's and women's rugby and wrestling.
 The intramural program is organized by the Department of Athletics & Recreation for the campus community.

 Career Services